-Karigan noticed, her own hand slowly moving to grasp the pommel of Adular.
-In one fluid motion, they simultaneously drew their weapons, knocking their captors blades away.
+Karigan noticed, her own hand slowly moving to grasp the pommel of Aquila.
+In one fluid motion, they simultaneously drew their weapons, knocking their would-be robber's blades away.
 While still in shock, Bart and Garrett were cut down in one quick slash from both Riders.
 The other men moved towards them, fear flashing in their eyes but quickly replaced with anger over the loss of their leaders.

-Karigan and Fastion split up and each took ten brigades.
-Karigan was amazed at the response she was getting from Adular.
+Karigan and Fastion split up and each took five brigades.
+Karigan was amazed at the response she was getting from Aquila.
 He drew on her strength and memory; gathering together everything she had learned about survival and putting that knowledge in her immediate grasp.
 She parried, blocked, and attacked, every swing falling an opponent.
-Within minutes, twenty-two men lay dead in the road, leaving two Green Riders wondering what to do with the bodies.
+Within minutes, twelve men lay dead in the road, leaving two Green Riders wondering what to do with the bodies.

 "Since when did I become a swordmaster?"
 Karigan looked at her heart brother, questioning his earlier words.

-"You practically are," Fastion quickly defended himself, "All you need to do is pass the test and it is only given once a year, during the winter solstice."
+"You practically are," Fastion quickly defended himself, "All you need to do is pass the test and it is only given during the winter solstice."

 Karigan decided to leave the subject alone and went into woods to gather some fire wood while Fastion moved the bodies into a pile.
 Karigan came back, and placed the wood between the bodies.
 Fastion dug through his saddlebags, searching for the tinder box.
 Upon finding it, he struck up a flame and set the bodies on fire.

-"There's a waystation about ten miles up the road, we can stop there for the night, and leave at dawn."
+"There's a waystation about seven miles up the road, we can stop there for the night."
 Karigan said, brushing her hands off.
 Fastion nodded and they both mounted their horses.
 They kept up a steady pace, cantering most of the way.
 By the time they arrived at the waystation, it was almost completely black except for the occasional moonlight leaking through the tree branches.
 As they passed through the wards, Fastion shivered slightly, a motion Karigan didn't miss.

-"What you just felt were the wards set up around the perimeter of the waystation to keep Riders safe from enemies."
-As the words left Karigan's mouth, a squirrel raced across the path.
+"What you just felt were the wards set up around the perimeter of the waystation to keep Riders safe."
+As the words left Karigan's mouth, a fox raced across the path.
 "Though they don't seem to keep out small animals."